colts70/The-Sematic-Stack/README.md

 Core Rule

-Your website domain is the ROOT AUTHORITY for the topic.

-The root website MUST be about the same topic as its five semantic anchors (pillars).
+The main Root Descriptor website MUST be about the same topic as its five semantic anchors (pillars).

 Mandatory Requirements (Normative)

-The root domain MUST publish the authoritative stack at:
+The root deciptor domain MUST publish the authoritative stack at:

 https://yourdomain.com/.well-known/stack

-The root domain MUST be the primary public website for the topic.
+The Root Descriptor domain MUST be a public website relevant to the topic.

-The five anchors/pillars MUST match the root topic exactly.
+The five anchors/pillars MUST match the topic exactly.
 Anchors are not websites — they are tiny machine-readable JSON-LD endpoints (like robots.txt for meaning).
 (Same topic, same entity scope — no unrelated subjects.)

-The anchors/pillars MUST NOT define a different topic than the root.
+The Anchors MUST NOT define a different topic than the Root Descriptor site.
-They exist only to bind, ground, and reinforce the root authority.
----

 ## 🧱 The 5 Mandatory Anchors